shravanign/Object_detection/README.md

 It allows real time object detection using YOLO (You Only Look Once).
 YOLO is a network used to detect objects.
 It is a single network similar to CNN (Convolutional Neural Network) that takes an image frame as an input and outputs a vector of bounding boxes and class predictions.
 Once you start running the code, the camera starts running and image frames are extracted from the on-going video.
 We can also train YOLO using different data sets for object identification.
+I have used version 3 of YOLO.

+                                                        Thank you